On the Effectiveness of Code Representation in Deep Learning-Based Automated Patch Correctness Assessment: Evaluation and Results

-\textbf{Comparison of Four Types of Representation.} From Tables~\ref{tab:rq1_engineering} to~\ref{tab:rq1_graph}, we first find that sequence-based approaches have a better performance compared with the \delete{engineering-based}heuristic-based approaches. with an improvement of 2.57\% for accuracy and 4.88\% for recall.
+\textbf{Comparison of Four Types of Representation.} From Tables~\ref{tab:rq1_engineering} to~\ref{tab:rq1_graph}, we first find that sequence-based approaches have a better performance compared with the heuristic-based approaches. with an improvement of 2.57\% for accuracy and 4.88\% for recall.
 Second, the difference between the sequence-based and tree-based approaches is not very obvious, \eg only 0.41\% improvement.
-Third, we find that the graph-based approach achieves the best performance compared with other representations, with an average of 79.99\% for accuracy, 78.36\% for precision, 82.54\% for recall, 80.31\% for F1, and 80.00\% for AUC across all graphs and classifiers.
-For example, GGNN with CGP outperforms XFBoost with TF-IDF, transformer, and TreeLSTM by 4.19\%, 1.29\%, and 0.88\% on average, indicating that the semantic and syntactic information on graphs are beneficial in learning the semantic of the buggy program.
+Third, we find that the graph-based approach achieves the best performance among representations, with an average accuracy of 79.99\%, a precision of 78.36\%, a recall of 82.54\%, an F1 of 80.31\%, and an AUC of 80.00\% across all graphs and classifiers.
+For example, GGNN with CGP outperforms XFBoost with TF-IDF, transformer, and TreeLSTM by 4.19\%, 1.29\%, and 0.88\% on average, indicating that the semantic and syntactic information on graphs is beneficial in learning the semantics of the buggy program.